-As someone aiming to sell online courses, consulting, coaching, or other products and services, you can use podcasting to showcase your expertise and grow a loyal audience.
+As someone aiming to sell online courses, consulting, coaching, or other products and services, you can host a podcast to showcase your expertise and grow a loyal audience.
 This will help you establish yourself as an expert and sell high-ticket offerings faster.

-In this article, I’ll share some of the world’s best podcast hosting services and help you choose the right one for your business.
+In this article, I’ll share some of the world’s best podcasts platforms and help you choose the right one for your business.

 Let’s dive in.